jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/4_trend/task.md

    <li>Use the mean function to aggregate the <code>critic_score</code> column. </li>
    <li>Reset the index to convert the series into a DataFrame.</li>
    </ol>

+   Note that your own aggregation function will not be tested.
 </div>